josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 If you'd like to read more about styling in Svelte, be sure to read [What I Like About Writing Styles with Svelte](https://css-tricks.com/what-i-like-about-writing-styles-with-svelte/) on CSS Tricks.

+### Props and component communication

+I won't go much into this here, but I appreciate the flexibility that's baked into Svelte.
+This is evident in the way it allows you to pass data and props between components.

+If you like the way React handles things, you can pass methods to your child components, and keep the one-way flow intact.

+If you like the way Vue does it, you can emit ("dispatch") events from child components and listen for them on the parent.

+As mentioned above, you can also `bind` props, to enable two-way data flow, or even just have both components subscribed to the same Svelte store.

+The choice is yours.

 ## When wouldn't you choose Svelte?

 I'll be honest: to me, the arguments against Svelte grow fewer and thinner all the time.
 But I'll mention the biggest ones here for the sake of perspective.